 Creation of an Organ-on-Chip Center in partnership with Emulate

-The Biomaterials and Microfluidics Platform led by Samy Gobaa at the Institut Pasteur and supported by the Institut Carnot Pasteur Microbes et Santé has joined forces with the company Emulate (Boston, United-States) to give the scientific community access to organ-on-chip technology.
+The Biomaterials and Microfluidics Platform led by Samy Gobaa at the Institut Pasteur and supported by Institut Carnot Pasteur Microbes & Santé has joined forces with Emulate (Boston, United States) to provide the scientific community with access to organ-on-chip technology.
 Within the context of this partnership, Emulate, the market leader in this technology, will support efforts for its implementation in Institut Pasteur-led or collaborative research projects, especially in the field of infectious diseases.

 Organ-on-chip technology involves accurately reproducing the physiological characteristics of a specific organ (the intestines, pulmonary alveoli, liver, etc.) on a microfluidic chip.

-The technology is rapidly gaining ground and is now used in several fields including drug candidate approval, pharmacokinetic testing, mechanotransduction etc.
+The technology is rapidly gaining ground and is now used in several fields including drug candidate approval, pharmacokinetic testing, and mechanotransduction.